Wait! There may be a waiting list.

 I am the only person who answers my business phone.
 If someone else answers, you may have called the wrong number.

-What if I’m scared to go to your office?
+What if I’m anxious about going to your office?

 Many people feel anxious about going to a new place, talking to a new person, or doing something unfamiliar.

-If you need extra time to relax, you can arrive early and wait in your car, wait outside, or wait the lobby if you want time to relax (bring something to keep yourself quietly entertained).
+If you need extra time to relax, you can arrive early and visit a local cafe, wait in your car, wait outside, or wait the lobby if there is room.